 - First time flashing CM to your Hero (or coming from another ROM)?

 HTC Hero users across Europe are reporting that a two-part OTA update is being pushed to their devices.
 The first update addresses some bug fixes and system updates; but the second, OTA_Hero_HTC_WWE_3.32.405.1_R-2.73.405.93 is without a doubt the chocolate-éclair goodness Hero users have been salivating over for the past few weeks.
-One of our Danish readers tipped us that his hero had been updated, and was kind enough to provide us a few screenshots.
 Read More